Josh Norman: Regular season

+Postseason

 Personal life

 Norman is part Native American through both his father and mother.
 During his time with the Redskins, Norman appeared in several local car dealership commercials alongside Kirk Cousins and Ryan Kerrigan.
 In September 2017, Norman donated $100,000 to the recovery efforts following the devastation Puerto Rico received after Hurricane Maria impacted the country earlier that month.

 In 2018, Norman appeared on season 26 of the American television show Dancing with the Stars.
 He was partnered with professional dancer Sharna Burgess, where he eventually progressed to the finals, finishing as the runner-up behind figure skater Adam Rippon.
 Norman also participated in a televised celebrity softball game during the 2018 Major League Baseball All-Star Game event week.
 Norman is a keen soccer fan and he supports Manchester United and Paris Saint-Germain.

 During the George Floyd protests in 2020, Norman and New Orleans Saints linebacker Demario Davis attended Buffalo mayor Byron Brown's press conference announcing changes to the Buffalo Police Department following an incident between protesters and police in downtown Buffalo.